Mouthwash: Effects

-The most-commonly-used mouthwashes are commercial antiseptics, which are used at home as part of an oral hygiene routine.
+The most commonly used mouthwashes are commercial antiseptics, which are used at home as part of an oral hygiene routine.
 Mouthwashes combine ingredients to treat a variety of oral conditions.
 Variations are common, and mouthwash has no standard formulation, so its use and recommendation involves concerns about patient safety.
 Some manufacturers of mouthwash state that their antiseptic and antiplaque mouthwashes kill the bacterial plaque that causes cavities, gingivitis, and bad breath.
 It is, however, generally agreed that the use of mouthwash does not eliminate the need for both brushing and flossing.
 The American Dental Association asserts that regular brushing and proper flossing are enough in most cases, in addition to regular dental check-ups, although they approve many mouthwashes.

 For many patients, however, the mechanical methods could be tedious and time-consuming, and, additionally, some local conditions may render them especially difficult.
 Chemotherapeutic agents, including mouthwashes, could have a key role as adjuncts to daily home care, preventing and controlling supragingival plaque, gingivitis and oral malodor.

 Minor and transient side effects of mouthwashes are very common, such as taste disturbance, tooth staining, sensation of a dry mouth, etc. Alcohol-containing mouthwashes may make dry mouth and halitosis worse, as they dry out the mouth.
 Soreness, ulceration and redness may sometimes occur (e.g., aphthous stomatitis or allergic contact stomatitis) if the person is allergic or sensitive to mouthwash ingredients, such as preservatives, coloring, flavors and fragrances.
 Such effects might be reduced or eliminated by diluting the mouthwash with water, using a different mouthwash (e.g. saltwater), or foregoing mouthwash entirely.

 Prescription mouthwashes are used prior to and after oral surgery procedures, such as tooth extraction, or to treat the pain associated with mucositis caused by radiation therapy or chemotherapy.
 They are also prescribed for aphthous ulcers, other oral ulcers, and other mouth pain.
 "Magic mouthwashes" are prescription mouthwashes compounded in a pharmacy from a list of ingredients specified by a doctor.
 Despite a lack of evidence that prescription mouthwashes are more effective in decreasing the pain of oral lesions, many patients and prescribers continue to use them.
 There has been only one controlled study to evaluate the efficacy of magic mouthwash; it shows no difference in efficacy between the most common magic-mouthwash formulation, on the one hand, and commercial mouthwashes (such as chlorhexidine) or a saline/baking soda solution, on the other.
 Current guidelines suggest that saline solution is just as effective as magic mouthwash in pain relief and in shortening the healing time of oral mucositis from cancer therapies.

+Beyond the sanitization effects, the use of antiseptic mouthwash can disrupt the oral microbiome and interfere with the regulated production of nitric oxide (NO), which in turn increase cardiovascular, and Alzheimer's Disease health risks.